nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit 1 n/A Clash of Kings d/Epic fantasy novel by George R. R. Martin.`

-  *Edits the name and description of the 1st activity to be `A Clash of Kings` and `Epic fantasy novel by George R. R. Martin.` respectively.*
+  *Edits the name and description of the first activity to be `A Clash of Kings` and `Epic fantasy novel by George R. R. Martin.` respectively.*

 * `edit 2 date/2022-10-21 t/`